RetroNynjah/C64-Cartridge-Relocator/README.md

 Capactitor is a 100nF ceramic cap with 5mm pitch.
 For good measure.
 Other values could work or even no capacitor at all.

 Reset button is optional but a 6x6mm tactile switch is suitable and always nice to have.

+fierodoug has designed a 3d-printable enclosure for this board.
+The design can be found on Thingiverse at https://www.thingiverse.com/thing:5159147